timjstewart/flint/README.md

 ## shell_command

 Creates a linter that runs a shell command on a file and raises errors if the command fails.

+## function

+Creates a linter that takes a function or a lambda.

+If the function or lambda returns a `str`, the returned string is considered an error message.
+If the function or lambda returns a `bool` and the bool is False, the False is taken as a failure.
+If the function or lambda returns an int and the `int` is not zero, the False is taken as a failure.